• Skip to main content

 Poem highlight:

-Ask your kids, why would Hughes need to emphasize the word “too.”
+Ask your kids, why would Hughes need to emphasize the word, "too."
 How might this poem speak differently to different people?

 Good Masters!
 Sweet Ladies!: Voices from a Medieval Village by Laura Amy Schlitz.
-Your preteens and teens might not think they’ll like a bunch of poems set in the year 1255, but challenge them and when they read these poems they will surely come ’round!
-Schlitz wrote these poems (and some prose) to be performed, to be sure to listen as your children read them out loud.
+Your preteens and teens might not think they'll like a bunch of poems set in the year 1255, but challenge them, and when they read these poems they will surely come 'round!
+Schlitz wrote these poems (and some prose) to be performed, so be sure to listen as your children read them out loud.

 Poem highlight:

-This poem is under copyright so I’m not publishing it in full, but you can see the full poem here: “Ode to My Socks” by Pablo Neruda, (1904-1973) translated by Robert Bly
+"Ode to My Socks" by Pablo Neruda, (1904-1973) translated by Robert Bly

 Ask your middle schooler, why would Neruda write poetry about socks?
 To what common object would you write and ode?